kpanic/exalice/README.md

   3. You should receive back data from the configured geocoder provider (OpenStreetMap or Google Maps)

-  4. If you run again `ExAlice.Geocoder.geocode("Via Recoaro 3, Broni")` you should receive back data from the storage (no external lookup)
+  4. If you run again `ExAlice.Geocoder.geocode("Via Recoaro, Broni")` you should receive back data from the storage (no external lookup)

 **NOTE**: At the moment the geocoder part that relies on google maps has no possibility to use a google maps api key.